 But how are these two flooring materials different and how are they similar?

-The main difference between these two flooring options is that bamboo is a grass, while eucalyptus is a highly farmed hardwood, which makes it much easier to keep sustainably forested than most exotic species.
+The main difference between these two flooring options is that bamboo is a grass, while eucalyptus is a highly farmed hardwood.
+Both are much easier to sustainably forest than most exotic species.
 Like bamboo and unlike hardwood trees, eucalyptus used in flooring can regenerate in as little as 3-4 years.
 Most traditional hardwoods take anywhere from 20-100 years to grow large enough to be harvested for flooring.

 Bamboo goes through this same process: a compression technique where strips of material are dried and then woven together first to make the planks very strong.
 Eucalyptus is first cut it into thin strips, then woven and then compressed at extremely high temperatures to achieve the same fusion results: strength and durability.

 Both floors offer equal hardness and durability characteristics.